Amazingly12/Voice_Authentication_System/README.md

 A secure voice authentication system built with FastAPI that uses voice biometrics and challenge-response verification to authenticate users.
 Users are enrolled by uploading voice samples, and verified by speaking randomly generated phrases checked for both speaker identity and phrase accuracy.

+How it works
+-
+<ins>ENROLL USER</ins>: Provide a username and upload a '.wav' file, **On Windows To Upload a File** Record audio on **Sound Recorder** in a '.wav' format.
+<ins>VERIFY USER</ins>: User requests a random phrase, browser records the user speaking.
+Verifies using mfcc, Transcribes recording using Whisper and compares transcription to expected phrase.

 Security Measures
 -
-Challenges restricts pre-recorded playback.
+Written Challenges restricts pre-recorded playback.
 System verifies and nullifies AI voice assistants.
 Whisper adds robustness to transcription across accents and noise.

 Features
 -